-Wedge: A reversal chart pattern characterized by two converging trend lines that connect at an apex.
-The wedge is slanted either downwards or upwards demonstrating bullish or bearish behavior respectively.
-See ChartSchool articles on Falling Wedge (Reversal) and Rising Wedge (Reversal).
+A reversal chart pattern characterized by two converging trend lines that connect at an apex.
+The wedge is slanted either downwards or upwards, demonstrating bullish or bearish behavior respectively.
+See our ChartSchool articles on Falling Wedge (Reversal) and Rising Wedge (Reversal).

-Weekly Reversal: An upside weekly reversal is present when prices open lower on Monday and then on Friday close above the previous week's close.
+An upside weekly reversal is present when prices open lower on Monday, but then, on Friday, close above the prior week's close.
 A downside weekly reversal opens the week higher but closes down by Friday.

-Williams %R: Developed by Larry Williams, Williams %R is a momentum indicator much like the Stochastic Oscillator and is especially popular for measuring overbought and oversold levels.
-The scale ranges from 0 to -100 with readings from 0 to -20 considered overbought, and readings from -80 to -100 considered oversold.
+Developed by Larry Williams, Williams %R is a momentum indicator much like the Stochastic Oscillator, often used for measuring overbought and oversold levels.
+The scale ranges from 0 to -100, with readings from 0 to -20 considered overbought and readings from -80 to -100 considered oversold.
 Typically, Williams %R is calculated using 14 periods and can be used on intraday, daily, weekly or monthly data.
-See ChartSchool article on Williams %R.
+See our ChartSchool article on Williams %R.

-Wilshire 5000 Total Market Index ($WLSH): Perhaps the broadest barometer of US stocks is the Wilshire 5000 Total Market Index ($WLSH).
+Perhaps the broadest barometer of US stocks is the Wilshire 5000 Total Market Index ($WLSH).
 This index is made up of over 6500 companies from the NYSE, Amex and Nasdaq.
 The total market value of the index exceeded $14 trillion at the end of 2000.
 The index is weighted according to market capitalization and consists only of companies headquartered in the US.
 Whereas the NYSE, Amex and Nasdaq composite indices include preferred shares, ADRs and foreign issues, the Wilshire 5000 is a pure domestic index of common stocks.
+Chart $WLSH in GalleryView.